 Savannah, Georgia is one of the most beautiful, elegant towns we’ve ever seen, and one of the most historically important places in the United States.
 But underneath all that genteel beauty and historical importance lies a fascinating web of stories, myths, and legends, ranging from quirky to downright morbid.
 And that nuanced, complex dichotomy is what makes Savannah absolutely enchanting.

-In this post, you’ll find everything you need to know to plan your trip, and all the best things to do in Savannah, Georgia!
+In this post, we’re sharing all the best things to do in Savannah, Georgia!
 Let’s get started.

 Table of Contents